PrathamP28/Testing/README.md

 ---

-📄 requirements.txt file

-Since this project uses only built-in libraries, the file can be left empty or contain:

-# No external dependencies needed, using built-in modules

-If you plan to expand the project, you can add:

-pandas  # For CSV export (optional) customtkinter  # For modern UI (optional)

----

-This README.md is now fully structured and ready to use.
-Let me know if you need any tweaks! 🚀
+This README provides all necessary information.
+You can modify the repo link and add screenshots if needed.
+Let me know if you need any changes! 🚀